 Another option for free tax preparation, is to seek help from an IRS-certified volunteer at a Volunteer Income Tax Assistance (VITA) site.
-There are over 1,200 VITA sites across the country that provide quality tax preparation services for individuals with incomes up to \$60,000 and have simple tax needs.
+There are over 1,200 VITA sites across the country that provide quality tax preparation services for individuals with incomes up to \$64,000.

 You may look up VITA sites throughout the state of California by selecting our Schedule In-person option through MyFreeTaxes.org.
 Do not wait until the filing deadline, schedule your appointment early!
 You can always call in early and secure an appointment for a later date in the tax season.
 VITA sites open up in late January/early February.
-Availability after the April 18th deadline varies and may be limited depending on the area.
+Availability after the April 15 deadline varies and may be limited depending on the area.